Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 SebastianO

-Eager to watch 'SebastianO' on your favorite screen?
-Hunting down a streaming service to buy, rent, download, or watch the Fabrizio Ferraro-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Thinking about watching 'SebastianO' from the comfort of your living room?
+Hunting down a streaming service to buy, rent, download, or watch the Fabrizio Ferraro-directed movie via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'SebastianO' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'SebastianO' right now, here are some particulars about the documentary flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'SebastianO' on each platform when they are available.
+Now, before we get into the nitty-gritty of how you can watch 'SebastianO' right now, here are some specifics about the documentary flick.

 SebastianO starring Marco Teti has a Not Rated rating, a runtime of about 1 hr 29 min, and a scheduled release date of .

-Thinking about what happens in this film?
+Wondering what this story is all about?
 Here's the plot: "Fabrizio Ferraro’s homage to Saint Sebastian, subject of three paintings by the Italian early Renaissance master Andrea Mantegna, starts in the present day with colorful images of tourists in the ancient ruins of the Palatino and the Foro Romano in Rome.
 Suddenly we are transported to another dimension, now in black and white, the same place but another time, suggesting the film’s inherent circularity." .